mavryk-network/taquito/website/versioned_docs/version-20.0.0/operation_flow.md

  */
 ```

 Doing something like this will result in an error message.
-This is because each Tezos account holds a counter that increments every time an operation is included in a block on the network.
+This is because each Mavryk account holds a counter that increments every time an operation is included in a block on the network.
 This feature prevents users from sending two or multiple transactions in a row.

 Tracking the confirmation of transactions and the update of the transaction counter can be very frustrating and cumbersome, this is why Taquito provides the Batch API.
 The Batch API allows you to group all your transactions together and emit them at once under the same transaction counter value and the same transaction hash.